Azure/FTALive-Sessions/content/data/Synapse_SQL/SQL Serveless Pool/Serveless_Query_Basics.md

        ) as rows
 ```

-This example will throw an error, if the header_row is uncomment it will not show it promptly.
+This example (above) will throw an error, if the header_row is in use it will not show it promptly as mentioned on the NOTE.

 CSV example: